TheUnschooledNetwork/theunschoolednetwork.github.io/_posts/2025-01-25-The-Unschooled-Vision.md

 Our vision is to become a universal netowork of educators and learners who wish to transact in Bitcoin.
 Education on the web need _not_ be permission-based, nor should access to a particular country's currency be a barrier.
 Therefore, Unschooled exclusively supports on-chain bitcoin and lightning payments.
 Thus, The Unschooled Network is committed to becoming a means for educators to make a living on a bitcoin standard as well as a place for learners worldwide to have access to high-quality educational resources.

 While the _value for value_ (V4V) proposition supported by the Nostr protocol enables users to tip their creators for the content they upload, Unschooled seeks to be a dedicated hub for trustworthy educational content, facilitating direct, non-custodial Bitcoin payments on-chain and over Lightning.
 Unschooled is committed to becoming a global skills marketplace, leveraging the scale and accessibility of the Bitcoin network.
-At Unschooled, you time and skills are denominated in Bitcoin.
+At Unschooled, your time and skills are denominated in Bitcoin!

 ### How it works